Scakah/PCs/enclave/taylor_cane.md

 ## Perks

 - When targeting the source, the empowered strike also redirects a portion of the effect to it.
+(Malleus Maleficarum)

 ## Appearance